geovannyAvelar/lixux/README.md

 # Lixux

-## Description
 Lixux is an attempt to create a simple kernel focused on RISC-V instruction set.

 ## Installation